semrush/intergalactic/website/docs/components/input/input-api.md

 <TypesView type="InputValueProps" :types={...types} />

-## Input.
-Addon
+## Input.Addon

 The addon inside the input (most often it is an icon) places the correct indent units depending on the size.
-The addon can be `interactive` .
+The addon can be `interactive`.

 When you click on Addon, the focus shifts to the input.
 You can cancel this by returning the `return false` in the `onMouseDown` handler.